When a large, costly wire distribution service is bad news for your message.

 Views eTN received from the Pacific Business Journal was ONE.
 This “one view” was our team member testing.

-The PR Newswire actually reported every single Business Journal from Wichita, Kansas, New York to Honolulu had exactly 204,256 readers each– another myth.
+The PR Newswire reported that every single Business Journal from Wichita, Kansas, New York, to Honolulu, had exactly 204,256 readers each—another myth.

 Little of this, of course, creates actual news.
 Instead, it creates “the optics of news.
 Those “picking up” your press release are never journalists wanting to write about it.
 They’re computers posting your content to websites designed to pick up press releases so PR folks have websites to show they picked them up.
 It’s an industry speaking to itself.”